Perfect Recovery for Random Geometric Graph Matching with Shallow Graph Neural Networks: AUXILIARY LEMMAS

 The claim directly follows. \end{proof}

-\section{Auxiliary lemmas}
+\section{AUXILIARY LEMMAS}

 A necessary condition for perfect recovery is that the feature vector for each vertex is unique.
-The following proposition tells us that this happens with high probability in RIG when $s$ is sufficiently large. \begin{proposition}[No two vectors are the same] If $s \ge (1 + c)\log n$ for some $c > 0$, then no two vectors in $\{\x_1, \ldots, \x_n\}$ are the same with probability at least $1 - n^{-2c}$. \end{proposition}
+The following proposition tells us that this happens with high probability in RIG when $s$ is sufficiently large. \begin{proposition}[No two vectors are the same] Let $\x_i$'s be defined in Definition~\ref{df:rig}.
+If $s \ge (1 + c)\log n$ for some $c > 0$, then no two vectors in $\{\x_1, \ldots, \x_n\}$ are the same with probability at least $1 - n^{-2c}$. \end{proposition}

 \begin{proof} As the entries $\x_i(k),\x_j(k)\overset{i.i.d}{\sim }\Bern(\frac{s}{d})$, we obtain that

 Hence, by independence of the entries, we have

 Hence by a union bound argument we obtain that